Jhouse53/Basic_Onshape_CAD/README.md

 ### Image

 ### Reflection
-This was pretty simple I rushed through it pretty fast
+This was pretty simple it was just a repeat of what I already knew
 ---